kiki-lamb/drumtool/README.md

 DrumTool uses arirusso's https://github.com/arirusso/topaz and https://github.com/arirusso/unimidi gems for MIDI I/O and synchronization.

-DrumTool source code files look like this (or at least, it would look like this if people actually wrote this many comments while performing):
+DrumTool source code files look like this (or at least, they would look like this if people actually wrote this many comments while performing):

      bpm 112               # If DrumTool isn't hooked up to a MIDI clock,
 		                       # this is the BPM it will play at.